 Root & Crown Dental Restoration

 If you’ve lost just one tooth, you may be thinking, “No one can see it when I smile, do I really need to replace one tooth?”
-The short is answer is, “Yes, you do.”
+The shortest answer is, “Yes, you do.”
 At McCarl Dental Group, we pride ourselves on offering patients only the best in dentistry services, so whether you’ve lost one tooth or a full row of teeth, we’re going to encourage you to replace the lost dental structure and complete your smile.
 Even one lost tooth can adversely affect your smile in a number of ways, including shifting teeth out of alignment and increasing risk for dental damage like chips and cracks.
-To avoid complications like these, we encourage patients to call McCarl Dental Group to schedule a tooth replacement consultation at our dental office in Greenbelt or Millersville.
+To avoid complications like these, we encourage patients to call McCarl Dental Group to schedule a tooth replacement consultation at our dental office in Greenbelt, MD.
 One of our experienced dentists will carefully examine your smile and take the time to discuss all of your treatment options before partnering with you to complete the tooth replacement plan that is right for you.
-To learn more about replacing one missing tooth, keep reading or reach out to our knowledgeable dentistry team.
+To learn more about replacing one missing tooth, keep reading or reach out to our knowledgeable dentistry team to learn more about restoration options, including single tooth dental implants in our Greenblet, MD dental office.
 We’re always here to help.

 Why Choose McCarl Dental Group for Single Tooth Dental Implants?